tronfu/Voron-Mods/Servo_Nozzle_Brush/README.md

 * 1 x MicroFit3 Connector Plug 3 Position (replace existing connector on the servo)
 * 2 x M5x10mm BHCS screws  (for mounting the housing to the extrusion)
 * 2 x M5 Spring T-nuts (for mounting the housing to the extrusion)
-* 1 x M2x6mm screw (for securing the dock adaptor arm to the servo)
+* 1 x M2x6mm screw (for securing the servo adaptor arm to the servo)

 ---
 **NOTE**